Laurisilva the magical forests of Madeira, part of UNESCO

 • Bring a raincoat – light showers are frequent, even on sunny days.

-• Take water and something to snack on – some routes are longer and isolated.
+• Take water and a snack – some routes are longer and more isolated.

-• Stop often – Laurisilva is not a place to rush through.
-Allow time to breathe, watch, listen.
+• Stop often – Laurisilva is not a place for rushing.
+Allow yourself time to breathe, to watch, to listen.

-Laurisilva – where nature remains true to itself
+Laurisilva – where nature has remained true to itself

-Walking through Laurisilva is like stepping into a story written by the wind, mist, and time.
+Walking through Laurisilva is like walking through a tale written by the wind, mist, and time.
 A place that doesn't strive to impress — it simply is.
-Wild, gentle, genuine.
+Wild, gentle, real.

-Join Panic Frame & Travel and let's step together into this green world — where the Earth still holds its oldest and most beautiful dreams.
+Join Panic Frame & Travel and let's cross the threshold into this green world together — where Earth still keeps its oldest and most beautiful dreams.

 Author: Martin Bonov